 Photography and Videography

-The mobile phone camera is probably one of the most important things customers consider before making a purchase.
-Since the iPhone became such a popular pocket camera, manufacturers have developed accessories and tools specifically to aid in video and photo production.
+The mobile phone camera is probably one of the most important things customers consider before purchasing.
+Since the iPhone became such a popular pocket camera, manufacturers have developed accessories and tools specifically to aid video and photo production.

 When paired with the right talent and equipment, the iPhone can produce competitive high-quality content.
 A few movies have been made with the iPhone, like "Unsane."
 During the COVID-19 pandemic, multiple TV shows recorded episodes using the iPhone to observe proper quarantine and distancing.

-To play into this, Apple introduced ProRes support in its iPhone 13 Pro range.
+Apple introduced ProRes support in its iPhone 13 Pro range to play into this.